hazae41/ethbrno-wallet/README.md

 <img width="762" alt="Screenshot 2022-11-12 at 11 27 37" src="https://user-images.githubusercontent.com/117318058/201469966-191d2c65-c680-4d52-a9af-93203bf8c1b5.png">

 ## 3. How to see that Metamask is leaking IP address?
-1. Add our proxy to your metamask networks and click on `Save` (https://proxy.haz.workers.dev)
+1. Add our proxy to your metamask networks
+Network name: ETHBrno - Proxy
+New RPC URL : lien du proxy
+Chain ID: 1
+Currency Symbol: ETH

+Then click on `Save`.

 2. Go there https://ethbrno-logs.vercel.app/ and you can see some Metamask requests on the right side with your IP address.

 ## 4. How to use it?